iacs-cs207/cs207-2016/policies.md

 **Prerequisites**

-Programming knowledge, **in Python** at the level of CS 109 (or above).
+Programming knowledge, **in Python** at the level of CS50 and CS 109 (or above).
 Besides this, you should have interest or investment in scientific computing.

 **Required Textbook**